 Can I apply X-Bond onto ceilings?

 Yes.
-X-Bond Seamless Stone can be applied onto ceilings depending on the square meters.
+X-Bond Seamless Stone can be applied onto ceilings.

 Can X-Bond be applied to a splashback?